fredgibbs/fredgibbs.github.io/courses/premodern-medicine/fall-2015/schedule.md

 ## Week 11
 # Plague and Disease
 M: Jon Arrizabalaga, “Facing the Black Death: Perceptions and Reactions of University Medical Practitioners,” in Practical Medicine from Salerno to the Black Death (Cambridge University Press, 1989), 237–88.
-W: Selections from treatises on the Black Death.
+W: Selections from medieval accounts of the Black Death
 F: Bioarcheology articles

 ## Week 12